okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 ### Identity Source Session status

-* **CREATED**: The Identity Source Session object has been created for a specific Custom Identity Source integration, and you can load data to the session at this stage.
+* **CREATED**: The Identity Source Session object has been created for a specific Custom Identity Source integration.
+You can load data to the session at this stage.
 Data import processing hasn't been invoked, and you can cancel the session at this stage.
 * **TRIGGERED**: Okta is processing the uploaded data in the Identity Source Session.
 You can't load new data to the Identity Source Session object at this stage, and you can't cancel the session.
 You can view sessions with this status on the [Import Monitoring](https://help.okta.com/okta_help.htm?id=ext-view-import-monitoring-dashboard) page in the Admin Console.
 * **COMPLETED**: The data in the Identity Source Session object has been processed by Okta.
 You can't upload new data to the Identity Source Session object if it has this status, because the synchronization data job is considered complete.
-* **CLOSED**: The session is cancelled and isn't available for further activity.
+* **CLOSED**: The session is canceled and isn't available for further activity.
 You can only cancel Identity Source Sessions with the `CREATED` status.
 You can't cancel a session that has been triggered or completed.
-Previously loaded data is deleted from a cancelled Identity Source Session.
+Previously loaded data is deleted from a canceled Identity Source Session.
 * **EXPIRED**: This status indicates that the Identity Source Session has timed out during the data loading stage.
 An Identity Source Session with the `CREATED` status expires after 24 hours of inactivity.

 ### Identity Source Session process

 You can only process one Identity Source Session at a time (for a specific Custom Identity Source integration) to avoid conflicts.
-The following are additional Identity Source Session behaviors:
+The following are more Identity Source Session behaviors:

 * You can only load data to an Identity Source Session when it's in the `CREATED` status.
 * There can only be one Identity Source Session in the `CREATED` status for an identity source.
 * An Identity Source Session with the `CREATED` or `TRIGGERED` status is considered active.
 * If there are no API requests in 24 hours for an Identity Source Session that has the `CREATED` status, then the status is set to `EXPIRED` and the session can no longer be used.
 * Okta processes the sessions synchronously (not in parallel) for an identity source.
 If you trigger multiple sessions for an identity source, then the sessions are queued up for sequential processing.
-* You can't create a new Identity Source Session in less than five minutes after triggering an active session associated with the same identity source.
+* You can't create an Identity Source Session in less than five minutes after triggering an active session associated with the same identity source.
 If Okta receives a new Identity Source Session request within five minutes of an active Identity Source Session with the `CREATED` or the `TRIGGERED` status, Okta returns a 400 Bad Request response.

 > **Note:** You can use the [List active Identity Source Sessions](/docs/reference/api/xaas/#list-active-identity-source-sessions) request to return active Identity Source Sessions for an identity source.